 Shows how we can all contribute to making academia a nicer and kinder place to be

 I am sure you have heard it all before.
 Academia is too competitive.
 We focus too much on the spectacular successes, ignoring more mundane, but essential activities.
 Academic stars are often held up as hero role models, even though teamwork is essential.
 We can't change academic cultures overnight.
 But what if I told you that we can all take little steps to make academia a kinder place, one email or social media post at a time...

 - Next time you log on to LinkedIn, Twitter or any of the social media platforms you are using, don't just use it to publicise your own achievements, but also celebrate those of others.
 Reshare postings you liked particularly and explain why you liked them.

 - Next time you receive a mass email informing you of someone who graduated or received a particular honour, don't just write another "congrats from me too" or "great job" to the whole mailing list.
 This clogs up everyone's mailboxes and mainly publicises you, showing off to all your colleagues how considerate you are.
+Even worse, it might just publicise your achievements if you are someone who has one of these signatures that makes up 90% of their emails (See: How to promote your research achievements without being obnoxious?).
 Instead take 5 minutes to write the celebrant a personal email that's just for them.